MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 If an `exception` is too harsh for you, you can just give a warning.

-You could go ever further:
+You could go even further:

 ```ruby
 ### DO² ###